xuankimtran/docs-1/pages/katalon-studio/docs/setup-winappdriver.md

    > Notes:
    >
    > If the test machine is in a highly secured environment with firewall, you might need to create an Inboud Port Rule for the test machine to receive inbound requests.
-To set up the inbound rule, you can follow the first step here in the WindAppDriver project document: [Create an Inbound Port Rule](https://github.com/microsoft/WinAppDriver/blob/master/Docs/RunningOnRemoteMachine.md).
+To set up the inbound rule, you can follow the steps here in the WindAppDriver project document: [Create an Inbound Port Rule](https://github.com/microsoft/WinAppDriver/blob/master/Docs/RunningOnRemoteMachine.md).
 ### On the test runner machine

 > Notes: